armanulalam/2022-T-20-Cricket-Tournament-Analysis/README.md

 3. Top 5 All rounders of the tournament based on the run scores and taken wickets.
 4. To find out the Player of The Tournament based on the batting and bowling performance including strike rate and economy rate.
 5. To find out the best 11 players squad of the tournament based on their performance.
-6. To find out the Top 10 Sixers
+6. To find out the Top 10 Sixers.
-7. To find out the Top 10 Four takers
+7. To find out the Top 10 Four takers.
-8. To find out the Top 10 Hard-hitter Batsman
+8. To find out the Top 10 Hard-hitter Batsman.
-9. To find out the Best Maiden taker bowler
+9. To find out the Best Maiden taker bowler.
-10. To find out the Top 10 Death Over Bowlers
+10. To find out the Top 10 Death Over Bowlers.

+Here, I scraped 699 data for Batsmans and 500 data for Bowlers.

 You can look the dashboard at a glance [here](https://public.tableau.com/app/profile/armanul.alam/viz/DataAnalysisTableauProject/Dashboard1?publish=yes).